Frequently Asked Questions

 Simply stated, Pathways Career Testing (PCT) is a tool to help you identify career options you might not have known or considered before.
 Services provided by PCT are consultative in nature, and you are responsible for the decisions you make and the actions you do or don't take.

-In using PCT services, you agree that decisions you make and actions you take based on input or advice from the testing or the PCT coach are your complete responsibility.
+Standard Disclaimer: In using PCT services, you agree that decisions you make and actions you take based on input or advice from the testing and/or the PCT coach are your complete responsibility.
 PCT and its coaches shall have no liability or responsibility for any actions you take (or do not take) in connection therewith.
 PCT makes no guarantees or warranties, expressed or implied, as to results to be achieved or as to the consequences of any actions taken or not taken.